 In this article, we’re going to cover the ideal standard for creating a CV that can be used to apply for jobs both locally and in an international market.
 We’ll also look at five free sample templates you can use to structure your CV as well as websites where you can get professional feedback on your CV.

-- What is a CV? — what’s the difference between a CV and a resume and when do you need which?
+- What is a CV? — what’s the difference between a CV and a resume?

-- Content of a CV — how to write and present the information in your CV
+- Contents of a CV — how to write and present the information in your CV

 - What Shouldn’t Be In Your CV — determining irrelevant information to leave out of your CV